 - You'll need a good first degree from an internationally recognised university (minimum second class or equivalent, depending on your chosen course) or a Master’s degree in an appropriate subject.

 - In exceptional cases, we may consider equivalent professional experience and/or Qualifications.

 - English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Successful candidates should demonstrate a significant interest in social media marketing and Internet technologies.

 If you have project specific enquiries, please contact Professor Alessio Ishizaka (firstname.lastname@example.org) to discuss your interest before you apply, quoting the project code.

 When you are ready to apply, you can use our online application form and select ‘Business and Management’ as the subject area.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.

 Please also include a research proposal of 1,000 words outlining the main features of your proposed research design – including how it meets the stated objectives, the challenges this project may present, and how the work will build on or challenge existing research in the above field.

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-If you want to be considered for this self-funded PhD opportunity you must quote project code BUSM4510219 when applying.
+To be considered for this self-funded PhD opportunity quote project code BUSM4510219 when applying.